openthread/ot-docs/site/en/codelabs/ti-openthread-hardware/index.lab.md

 The [Thread Specification](https://www.threadgroup.org/support#specifications) defines an IPv6-based reliable, secure, and low-power wireless device-to-device communication protocol for home and commercial building applications.

 [Texas Instruments](https://www.ti.com) has implemented OpenThread for the SimpleLink™ CC27xx device family.
-The [ot-ti repository](https://github.com/TexasInstruments/ot-ti) on GitHub contains the platform drivers and example applications needed to run OpenThread on TI SimpleLink Connected MCUs.
+The [ot-ti repository](https://github.com/TexasInstruments/ot-ti) on GitHub contains the platform drivers and example applications needed to run OpenThread on Texas Instruments SimpleLink Connected MCUs.
 The [CC2745R10-Q1](https://www.ti.com/product/CC2745R10-Q1) is an automotive-grade (AEC-Q100 qualified), Thread-certified IEEE 802.15.4 wireless MCU from TI's SimpleLink CC27xx family.

-This codelab describes how to get started developing OpenThread applications with the [LP-EM-CC2745R10-Q1](https://www.ti.com/tool/LP-EM-CC2745R10-Q1) LaunchPad evaluation board and the TI ot-ti repository.
+This codelab describes how to get started developing OpenThread applications with the [LP-EM-CC2745R10-Q1](https://www.ti.com/tool/LP-EM-CC2745R10-Q1) LaunchPad evaluation board and the ot-ti repository.
 The image below shows the hardware setup used in this codelab, with an OT Border Router (OTBR) and two Thread Full Thread Devices (FTDs).

 ![CC2745R10 Hardware Setup](./img/CC2745R10_hardware_setup.jpg)

 ### What you'll learn

-* How to set up the TI ot-ti build environment.
+* How to set up the Texas Instruments ot-ti build environment.
 * How to build and flash OpenThread CLI binaries to LP-EM-CC2745R10-Q1 boards.
 * How to set up a Raspberry Pi as an OpenThread Border Router (OTBR) using ot-br-posix.
 * How to create a Thread network on the OTBR.